National Airfix Aeronautical Model Engineering Competition 2021

 - Entries which have been entered in any past competitions including but not limited to the NATIONAL AIRFIX AERONAUTICAL MODEL ENGINEERING COMPETITION will not be accepted for submission for this competition.
 The organizers reserve the right to reject any model submitted

 There are two sections for entries: the Aircraft Section, covering any model of a flying vehicle; and the Open Section, covering any other non-aircraft model kit.

 - Only models in the Airfix/FROG/HiPM range of model kits are eligible.

 - There are 2 classes of completed models in the Aircraft Section being contested, and they are:

-- Inter-school category – for modelers aged 18 and below as at 19th Nov 2020 [excluding those in Master Class category].
+- Inter-school category – for modelers aged 18 and below as at the Competition Submission Date [excluding those in Master Class category].

 There are 2 classes of completed models being contested in the Open Section, and they are:

 Senior category – for modelers aged 19 and above, as at the Competition Submission Date.